Patchier/Big-Warden/README.md

 ## OVERVIEW

-This ReadMe is designed to help you with the last few finishing steps necessary to enjoy Big Warden as I envisioned, and currently play, it.
+This ReadMe is designed to help you with the last few finishing steps necessary to enjoy Big Warden as I personally enjoy it.

 ## GOALS